longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 ![](https://github.com/longnguyen0102/photo/blob/main/data_wrangling-fintech-python/python_data_wrangling_query_3_result.png)

 > The team has lowest performance is "ASL" with the volume "39000" and the category that contributes is "PXXXXXF".
+"ASL" should have a plan to improve performance

 ### 4/ Find the contribution of source_ids of refund transactions (payment_group = ‘refund’), what is the source_id with the highest contribution?
 <details>